 In the United States of America, the FDA (Food and Drug Administration) created guidelines that supplement manufacturers must adhere to in order for their products to hit store shelves.
 Governing bodies in other countries throughout the world soon followed suit.

-Companies and products rise and fall on the whims of its customers, and in this modern age, customers are demanding higher quality products.
-Not only that but they are looking for peer reviewed studies, feedback and ratings from those who have taken the supplement, and they are more aware of the listed ingredients.
+Companies and products rise and fall on the whims of their customers, and in this modern age, customers are demanding higher-quality products.
+Not only that but they are looking for peer-reviewed studies, feedback, and ratings from those who have taken the supplement, and they are more aware of the listed ingredients.